arsenetar/dupeguru/help/en/preferences.rst

     If you check this box, pictures of different dimensions will be allowed in the same duplicate group.

+**Match pictures of different rotations:**
+    If you check this box, pictures of different rotations will be allowed in the same duplicate group.

 .. _filter-hardness:

 **Filter Hardness:**